Romania in the Eurovision Song Contest 2005: Before Eurovision

-Selecția Națională 2005

-The Romanian Television (TVR) organized the Selecția Națională 2005 on 5 March 2005, a national final to select Romania's entrant for the Eurovision Song Contest 2005.
+TVR organised Selecția Națională 2005 to select its entry for the Eurovision Song Contest 2005.

 Competing entries

-Out of all submitted songs, a jury panel decided on 12 finalists; the music videos to their entries were broadcast on 4 March during TVR's Stele de...
+Out of all submitted songs, a jury panel decided on twelve finalists; the music videos to their entries were broadcast on 4 March during TVR's Stele de...
 Eurovision programme hosted by Mihăluș and Mugurel Vrabete.

 Final

 The final was held on 5 March 2005 at the TVR Studioul 1 from 20:00 to 23:00 EET, it was hosted by Laura Mihăluș and Dan Bittman.
 In the final, the televoting and jury scores were combined, with the televoting having a 25% weighting of the overall result.
 The 12-member panel was made up of Horia Moculescu, Titus Munteanu, Daniel Alexandrescu, Crina Mărdare, Oltea Șerban Pârău, Berti Barbera, Vlad Crețu, Adi Despot, Eugen Mihăescu, Dan Manoliu, Andrei Kerestely and Cătalin Tuță Popescu.
 The three songs attracting the most televotes were "Let Me Try" by Luminița Anghel and Sistem (10,832), "Le Le" by Loredana (3,871) and "All the Time" by Nico and Mihai Trăistariu (3,439).
 The jury's top two was "Le Le" (135 points) and "Let Me Try" (134 points); the first was awarded the top 12 points mark seven times.
 Overall, "Let Me Try" won the Selecția Națională with a total of 206 points, followed by "Le Le" (201 points) and "All the Time" (174 points).
 The full results were: